- As low as $478/Night

 - Approximately 830 square feet

 This cavernous and refreshed one-bedroom, one and half bath villa is ideal for your stay on Isle of Palms.
 Located in the Mariner's Walk complex within the Wild Dunes resort, this unit is steps away from the pool and a two min. walk from the beach.This condo offers an open layout on two floors for additional privacy with the bedroom and bathroom upstairs and living room and dining areas downstairs.
 The bathroom has dual access from both the bedroom and hallway and the downstairs couch offers additional sleeping on a queen memory foam pullout.
 Downstairs there is an additional half bath.
-The villa's screened-in patio includes a table and chairs where you can appreciate the ocean breeze while sipping coffee or dining al fresco.
+The villa's screened-in patio includes a table and chairs where you can savor the ocean breeze while sipping coffee or dining al fresco.
 The remodeled pool for Mariner's Walk has ample space where you can spread out and relax when not feeling the sand in between your toes!

 Local partners provide units for beach chairs and bicycles.